 Within a couple of years we had begun to be a real organization and had extended our work across the state as The California Living New Deal project, shown here c.
 2008:

-As we reached ~1,000 sites in California, we decided to go national, a huge step forward.
-The map began to push eastward, but most of the country was still wide open spaces as seen in this view from 2011:
+With over 1,000 sites in California, we decided to go national in 2010; this was the launch of the second-stage rocket that is the present Living New Deal.
+As our map began to push eastward, most of the country was still wide open spaces, as seen here in 2011.

-As we continued to gather data, the map had filled in enough to look respectable, if spotty, as shown here in November 2012:
+As we continued to gather data, however, the map began to look respectable, as in late 2012.

-By August 2014 our map had passed 6,500 sites and was beginning to look solid across most of the country – plus sites in Hawaii, Alaska and the Canal Zone, not shown here:
+In August 2014, we passed 6,500 sites and the map began to look like a solid mass of dots across the country – plus many sites in Hawaii, Alaska and the Canal Zone that are not shown here:

 Check out the current map here.

-We are building a national network of associates in every state to contribute site data, publicize the wealth of public works left by the New Deal, and contribute to efforts at preservation of historic sites and artworks.
+The Living New Deal database continues to grow, as our volunteer network of over 50 National Associates send in new site data every week.
 If you would like to help us out, please Get Involved.
-To complete our work, we also need financial help from everyone who cares about preserving the New Deal legacy.
-Contact us if you or someone you know is interested in supporting the project, or make a donation here.
+To complete our work, we also need financial help from everyone who cares about preserving the New Deal legacy; you can make a donation here.